whysobluebunny/CV/README.md

 Kazakh – A1
 #### ADDITIONAL INFORMATION
 Full Academic Scholarship Award from The Russian Federation Ministry of Education and Science at National Research University Higher School of Economics.
 Participation in hackathon “Changellenge” in 2018.
 Team project of the android app for the dynamically changing books.
+Working experience: private classes for school students, small freelance (have done several assigments for students, mostly using Java or Python).